• Skip to main content

 A line of roasted carrots on a piece of parchment paper with a white drizzle over them.

-Maple roasted carrots are the perfect side to any meal!
-This recipe is a touch sweet and salty with a hint of smoke, and is vegan even with the creamy lemon sauce!
+Maple roasted carrots are the perfect sweet and salty buttery side dish!
+This recipe has a hint of smoke, with an optional creamy lemon sauce!

 I love how easy this recipe is.
 You can even just mix everything in the baking dish and just bake, no need to mix in an extra bowl unless you really want to!